The Definitive Guide to Shopify Image Sizes in 2023

 Instead of just going along with the standard camera file name (DCHIMAGE110.jpg), Allbirds have renamed each file with a descriptive title: ‘Men_s_Wool_Runners_-_Natural_Grey__Light_Grey_Sole’

-This helps Google to understand and serve this page to prospective customers who are searching for terms like ‘Grey wool runners’.
+This helps Google to understand and serve this page to prospective customers who are searching for terms like ‘Grey wool runners’, and can help you rank higher in Google.
+Doing this along with the other best practices for SEO can help your images show up in the image pack, at the top of a Google search.

 2. Compress Your Images